Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Related Work

 \section{Related Work}

-There are two inherently different approaches towards protecting privacy when training ML models on distributed data via gradient based methods: by adding noise or by using cryptographic or information theoretic approaches.
+There are two general approaches towards protecting privacy when computing sums of distributed vectors: by perturbing the summands or by using cryptographic approaches.

-The former leads to differential privacy guarantees by adding independent noise to the gradients before sending them to the server \cite{dwork2014differential}.
-However, in this standard form large amounts of noise need to be added since each client's data needs to be protected individually without being able to rely on other clients.
-We discuss this topic in more detail in \Secref{sec:differential}.
+The former approach leads to local differential privacy guarantees by adding independent noise to the summands before sending them to the server \cite{dwork2006calibrating,kasiviswanathan2011can}.
+An advantage of this approach is that in addition to the summands, the sum itself is also privacy protected.
+That is, the sum cannot be used to extract private user information because it is noisy.
+However, in this standard form, large amounts of noise need to be added, since each client's data needs to be protected individually without being able to rely on other clients \cite{duchi2018minimax,wang2019collecting}.
+The addition of noise that cancels out in combination with a shuffle mechnanism, very much as in our method, has been used to prove differential privacy guarantees \cite{balle2020private,ghazi2019scalable}.
+However, in order to obtain a differential privacy guarantee, additionally a certain amount of noise that does not cancel out and thus reduces utility needs to be added.
+Our method can do without such noise, because we give a computational privacy guarantee instead.